Lexi Jones

-Alexandria "Lexi" Zahra Jones (born August 15, 2000) is a British-American artist and singer-songwriter.
+Alexandria "Lexi" Zahra Jones (born August 15, 2000) is an American artist and singer-songwriter.
+She is the child of English singer-songwriter David Bowie and Somali-born American model Iman.

 Early life

-Jones was born on August 15, 2000 at Mount Sinai Hospital in New York City to English musician David Bowie and Somali American model Iman.
+Jones was born on August 15, 2000 at Mount Sinai Hospital in New York City to David Bowie and Iman.
 She has one older half brother, film director Duncan Jones (b.
 1971), from her father's first marriage to American actress Angie Bowie.
 She also has an older half sister, Zulekha Haywood (b.
-1978), from her mother's second marriage to former American NBA basketball player Spencer Haywood.
+1978), from her mother’s second marriage to former American NBA basketball player Spencer Haywood.

 Jones lived a private life, despite her parents' public lives.
 She was offered modelling jobs, however Iman rejected the offers, citing her own experiences as a model and wanting her daughter to live a private life for as long as possible.
-Iman went on say "Every agency, every designer, called me to say: ‘If she wants to, we’d love for her to model for us.’
-I said: ‘No, she doesn’t.’
+Iman went on to say "Every agency, every designer, called me to say: 'If she wants to, we'd love for her to model for us.'
+I said: 'No, she doesn't.'
 I know why they wanted to her to model.
-It’s because she is David Bowie’s daughter.”
+It's because she is David Bowie's daughter.”

-Jones had an early interest in art as a child and took classes early on, becoming more serious about her work in her mid teens.
+Jones had an early interest in art as a child and took classes early on, becoming more serious about her work in her mid-teens.

+From ten years old, Jones began struggling with mental health issues.
+She began self-harming at 11 and developed bulimia at 12.
+After her father's cancer diagnosis in 2014, Jones started abusing drugs and alcohol as a form of escapism.
+Her parents staged an intervention and forcibly sent her to a wilderness therapy program for three months.
+After 3 months, Jones was sent to a residential treatment center in Utah for 13 months.
 David Bowie died of liver cancer on January 10, 2016, when Jones was 15 years old.
+When her father died, Jones was living at a residential treatment center in Utah.
+The last time she spoke to her father was two days earlier on January 8, his 69th birthday, where she said "I told him I loved him and he said it back, and we both knew".
+She returned home at 16 years old.